System Assembly and Testing

 (The red/green control cable which runs between the two PCBs can also be seen here.)

-On the white 16A switches that I now supply:
+On the white 16A "over-ride" switches that I now supply:

 - the central terminal, marked "1", is for the permanently 'live' Line connection;